Probate Q&A Series

 • Serve known heirs: Use Rule 4 service (personal, certified mail, or other authorized methods) on every known heir and any other necessary party.

-• Proceed against unknown/uncertain heirs: File a petition to bring unknown heirs before the court; serve them by publication and obtain appointment of a GAL to represent them.
+• Proceed against unknown/uncertain heirs: If authorized, proceed against unknown parties by publication and obtain appointment of a GAL where required to represent them.

-• Guardian ad litem where required: The clerk appoints a GAL for heirs who are minors, incompetent, or unknown/with unknown addresses, to ensure their interests are represented.
+• Guardian ad litem where required: The clerk appoints a GAL for heirs who are minors, incompetent, or otherwise entitled to representation, to ensure their interests are represented.

-• Complete jurisdiction and proof: File publication affidavits and the GAL’s answer; the clerk must be satisfied service is proper before approving a sale.
+• Complete jurisdiction and proof: File publication affidavits and the GAL’s answer where applicable; the clerk must be satisfied service is proper before approving a sale.

 • Include all necessary parties: All cotenant heirs and, when in doubt, lienholders or adverse claimants whose rights may be affected.